nginx/unit-docs/source/installation.rst

             gpgcheck=0
             enabled=1

       #.
-Install Unit base package and additional packages you would like to
+Install Unit base package and other packages you would like to use:
-         use:

          .. code-block:: console

             # yum install unit
-            # yum install unit-devel unit-go unit-jsc8 unit-perl \
+            # yum install :nxt_term:`unit-devel <Required to install the Node.js module and build Go apps>` unit-go unit-jsc8 unit-perl \
                   unit-php unit-python27 unit-python36 unit-ruby

 .. note::

-   Control socket is located here: :file:`/var/run/unit/control.sock`.
+   The control socket's pathname is :file:`/var/run/unit/control.sock`.

 .. _installation-precomp-rhel: